-After lunch the group separated: the project managers got together in the venue to reflect on Community Goes Europe (the project that CGE held the year before) and the volunteers and mentors enjoyed a city tour through Weimar.
+After lunch the group separated: the project managers got together in the venue to reflect on Community Goes Europe (the project that CGE held the year before) and the mentors enjoyed a city tour through Weimar.
 The day ended with the presentation of the European Youth Week (EYW) 2019 results and dinner at EJBW.

-The reflection on solidarity continued through the third day, as the first morning session was all about the meaning of solidarity.
+The reflection on solidarity continued through the third day, as the first-morning session was all about the meaning of solidarity.
 The participants were challenged to find their own personal meaning and to then discuss it with others, in order to find a common definition that would eventually fit with the whole group.
 From there, everyone was then asked to think about action: what can we do about it?
 How can we act on it?

-The group split up again for the afternoon, with the volunteers and mentors heading to Erfurt for a study visit (and a kayaking session) and the project managers staying in Weimar to discuss administrative and financial issues.
+The group split up again for the afternoon, with the mentors heading to Erfurt for a study visit (and a kayaking session) and the project managers staying in Weimar to discuss administrative and financial issues.

-During the four days of the project, the entire group was able to gain new skills regarding mentoring, coaching, brainstorming and development of ideas and projects, as well as some team building and team-work skills as well.
-The project managers and mentors went back into preparing their arrival.
+During the four days of the project, the entire group was able to gain new skills regarding mentoring, coaching, brainstorming, and development of ideas and projects, as well as some team building and teamwork skills as well.
+The project managers and mentors went back into preparing for the arrival of young people.